← Back to Grammar

 cuyas ideas

-Donde is a relative adverb meaning "where".
-It refers to places and can often replace "en el que", "en la que", etc.
+Refers to places.
+Can replace "en el que", "en la que", etc.

 La ciudad donde vivo